-James Nortey litigates and negotiates commercial, employment, and insurance disputes on behalf of clients in US federal and state courts.
-His practice includes retail, commercial, and industrial matters.
-James also provides strategic legal, business, and policy advice to clients in high-stakes matters before federal and state courts and administrative agencies.
+James Nortey litigates and negotiates high-stakes disputes on behalf of clients in US federal and state courts.
+His practice includes commercial and pro bono matters.
+James also provides strategic legal, business, and policy advice to clients in contested matters before federal and state courts and administrative agencies.